 In the evening we listened to this Been by a Sapera, which I heard after a long time.

 At Manikaran, we witnessed the hot springs right next to the ice-cold Parvati River near the famous Manikaran Sahib Gurudwara.

 We said bye to Ravi at Kullu where we boarded our bus to Delhi.

 If you click the links above, you can zoom into each part of our journey

 Even after three years, the journey remains fresh in my mind.
-Spiti Valley is the most beautiful part of India.
+This valley is the most beautiful part of India.

 Things to know before planning the Spiti Valley Road Trip

-- We did the trip in the first half of July as we wanted to do both Kunzum and Rohtang pass.
+- We did the trip in the first half of July as we wanted to do both Kunzum and Rohtang passes.
 Spiti is a summer destination.
-It is practically cut off in winters.
+It is practically cut off in winter.

 - There are Himachal State Road Transport Buses that ply on all these routes, but they are few and far in-between.

 - Both Alka and I are vegetarians, so we literally had Rajma Chawal or Dal Chawal every day, till we reached Kaza where we had Thukpa.
 Food is basic but fresh.
 We did carry some dry fruits with us for the long driving stretches and we did buy some local fruits wherever possible.